Click here to Skip to main content

 }

-Note that we are able to set the DialogResult value we would like returned when the CloseActivePopupCommand is executed, which may be handy if you programmatically want to close the active popup rather than let the user use the button that is linked to the CloseActivePopUpCommand, which will always return true as shown below.
+Note that we are able to set the DialogResult value we would like returned when CloseActivePopupCommand is executed, which may be handy if you programmatically want to close the active popup rather than let the user use the button that is linked to the CloseActivePopUpCommand, which will always return true as shown below.

-Tricks When Working With Popups And Cinch
+Tricks When Working With Popups and Cinch

-Following these simply rules should help
+Following these simple rules should help:

-Make sure your save and cancel buttons have the IsDefault and IsCancel set like
+Make sure your Save and Cancel buttons have the IsDefault and IsCancel set like

 <Button Content="Save" IsDefault="True"